ntd1683/training-app-rcvn/README.md

 ## Usage

-- Access the React app in your browser (usually at http://localhost:5173).
+- Access the React app in your browser (usually at http://localhost:3000).
+- Access the Laravel API (usually at http://localhost:80).
 - Login as admin or editor to manage users and products.

 ## License